The official title of this project is:

 Work began in June 2021 with a focus on the well-being assessments, and will carry through planning and implementation over the next few years.
 We are fortunate to have been granted funding that will enable us to support PSBs throughout the entire 5-year cycle, and through them affect the broader public services landscape in Wales.

-Each of the 3 PSBs or clusters we work with benefits from consultancy, advice, and support from our co-production consultants who bring to the table a broad range of skills and experience.
+Each of the PSBs we work with benefits from consultancy, advice, and support from our co-production consultants who bring to the table a broad range of skills and experience.
 Each PSB is paired with a primary team of two consultants, and through them access the support of the rest of our co-production team as needed.

-With regular collaborative support per year for 5 years, we can achieve a significant shift in practice and behaviours.
+With regular collaborative support for 5 years, we can achieve a significant shift in practice and behaviours.
 While we develop specific work plans and timings around each PSB’s needs, broadly speaking we are working with them to:

 - Develop and deliver the engagement and communications plan for their Well-being Assessments, utilising remote and in-person approaches as applicable.